-The Council's total program and activity expenditures for fiscal year 2023 did not exceed \$10 million and the total improper payment of \$519.16 was less than the statutory threshold for significant improper payments and reporting requirements specified in OMB M-21-19.
+The Council's total program and activity expenditures for fiscal year 2024 was \$121,369,688 and the total improper payment was \$77,423.45; as a result, the Council's improper payments amount did not meet the statutory threshold for significant improper payments and reporting requirements specified in OMB M-21-194.
 Additionally, the Council did not have any programs or activities susceptible to significant improper payments or designated as high priority programs.
 As a result, the Council was not required to publish IP and UP estimates or corrective action plans in the annual financial statement.
 The Council was also not required to publish IP and UP reduction targets, demonstrate improvements to payment integrity or reach a tolerable IP and UP rate, develop a plan to meet the IP and UP reduction targets, and report an IP and UP estimate of less than 10 percent for each program.